-To unify and automate these tasks, Dell recently acquired KACE and the Dell KACE K1000, a systems management appliance.
-The KACE K1000 Management Appliance enhances endpoint security by identifying and remediating vulnerabilities across end nodes.
+Dell[TM] KACE[TM] K1000 Systems Management appliance allows IT managers to unify and automate these tasks.
+It enhances endpoint security by identifying and remediating vulnerabilities across end nodes.

 It helps manage and enforce compliance with company policies across desktops, laptops and servers, reducing the risk of malware, spyware and viruses compromising endpoints.